Tomás Pina: Brugge and Alavés

 On 4 July 2016, the 28-year-old Pina moved abroad for the first time in his career, joining Club Brugge KV from Belgium until 2020.
 On 7 August of the following year, he returned to Spain and its top tier after agreeing to a one-year loan deal with Deportivo Alavés with a buyout clause.

 On 12 August 2018, Pina signed a permanent three-year contract with the Glorioso.

-Henan Songshan Longmen
+Later career

-Pina joined Henan Songshan Longmen F.C. of the Chinese Super League on 28 July 2022.
+Pina joined Henan F.C. of the Chinese Super League on 28 July 2022.
+The 35-year-old returned to Spain in August 2023, on a deal at Primera Federación club Real Murcia CF.

+In June 2024, Pina announced his retirement.